terrykong/s3tos3/README.md

 #  are passed straight to s4cmd
 python s3tos3.py --src_idx 0 --dest_idx 1 --src_path s3://root/ --dest_path s3://workspace/ --multipart-split-size=100000000 -c 8 -t 3
 ```

+TODOs
+===
++ Right now the script will copy one file to disk at a time and then sync that file to the destination object store.
+Might want to add an option to do these in parallel.
++ Even better, avoid copying to local disk :)